Home Science Atom Structure Quantum Number

 • For dz2, there are two lobes along the z-axis and a ring in the xy plane.

-Shape of f-Orbital
+Shape of f Orbitals

 The pictorial representation of the f-orbital is very complicated.
 For f-orbital, the azimuthal quantum number (l) = 3 and magnetic quantum numbers = +3, +2, +1, 0, −1, −2, −3.
 Therefore, f-orbital has five orientations in space.